nbar185-maker/making-journal/journal-pages/week-01.md

 ![Alt text](../assets/week-01/1000027723.jpg)
 Group Swap visual data drawings
-![Alt text][def]

 Data collection during the week for experiment two
 ![Alt text](../assets/week-01/1000031359.jpg)

 ![Alt text](../assets/week-01/1000031361.jpg)

 *What did you choose to track, and why?
 I chose to track the physical contact I had with other people throughout the day over four days.
 I selected this because it is easy to remember, which helps improve the accuracy of the data when recording it later.
 Additionally, physical contact is a meaningful way to observe the social interactions and patterns in my daily life.*

 *What was it like to collect and visualise this data?
 Collecting data regularly during the day seemed difficult at first so I limited it to three physical touches everyday that stand out to me and can be recorded.
 If I was outside for example I would use my phone to record some of the data for better accuracy and finish later.
 Visualising the data is a challenging part as I had to make every aspect of the recorded experience clear.
 Including symbols, colour and shapes but it was also a fun process.*